leviwheatcroft/rendAr/README.md

 How To Use
 ----------

 MooTools awesome Slick engine can create elements from declarations like 'tag.class#id'. rendAr simply feeds an array structure (template) through the Slick engine.
+It's an easy way to generate complex DOM structures complete with styles and events.

+So the format for the Slick engine markup is: element.class#id[attribute1=value][attribute2=value]...

+as in:
+a.myClass#myId[href=mootools.net][text=Get Mootools]

 Just remember that:
 - Any arrays contained in your template, will be adopted by (inserted into) the preceding element.